Valentino Beauty makes a bold entrance into cosmetics

 There is an evident synergy between Valentino beauty and Valentino fashion.
 While that statement may seem like a given, the truth is that the economic potential of cosmetics and perfume results in many fashion brands launching beauty lines with commercialism, rather than craft, in mind.

-That’s not the case with Valentino beauty, which has been created under the auspices of the brand’s creative director Pierpaolo Piccioli.
+That’s not the case with Valentino’s cosmetics, which have been created under the auspices of the brand’s creative director Pierpaolo Piccioli.
 Since assuming the entire creative mantle of Valentino in 2016, including menswear, womenswear, and couture, Piccioli has proven that his vision for the brand is nothing if not comprehensive.

 ‘Beauty and fashion are in a constant and symbiotic evolution,’ says Piccioli.
 ‘The work we are doing in Valentino is guided by the values we trust in, we moved from an aesthetic built on exclusivity to an inclusive one, we grew from a two-dimensional vision of beauty to a three dimensional one, where emotions, dreams, and individuality are as important, if not more, as any other feature.’